 In your appeal, write down which decision you are not satisfied with, and why and how you want it to be changed.
 If you have any documents that you didn’t submit earlier, you can supplement your case with them.

-Your appeal should be submitted to the Embassy of Sweden in Tehran in writing through mail or e-mail, but it should only be sent once, please do not send it several times or in different ways.
+Your appeal should be submitted to the Embassy of Sweden in Tehran in writing through post or e-mail, but it should only be sent once, please do not send it several times or in different ways.

 The Embassy will verify that the appeal came in on time and will go over the case again.
-If more than 3 weeks have passed since you were informed about decision, the appeal will be rejected; in that case you will have to submit a new visa application.
+If more than 3 weeks have passed since you were informed about the decision, the appeal will be rejected; in that case you will have to submit a new visa application.

-For more information please visit Appeals
+For more information please visit the page Appeals.

-If the appeal came in on time and the Embassy sees no reason to change the decision, the case will be forwarded as soon as possible.
-Your application, the decision, and all other documents submitted in the case will be sent to the Administrative Court in Göteborg.
+If the appeal came in on time and the Embassy finds no reason to change the decision, the case will be forwarded as soon as possible.
+Your application, the decision, and all other documents submitted in the case will be sent to the Administrative Court in Stockholm.
 The Administrative Court then makes a decision and notifies you at the address you specified in the application or in the appeal.